A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Introduction

 This paper makes several contributions.
-First, we introduce a new notion of fairness that involves controlling, not only the overall FSR, but also the FSR for designated sub-groups.
-Ours is not the only approach to fairness and we do not claim that it is universally superior relative to alternative approaches (\citealp{Dwoetal12, Haretal16, Rometal20-Odds}).
-However, in high-consequence scenarios where decisions with high ambiguity are present, it may be beneficial to withhold or separately evaluate them, until more evidence is gathered, to reduce the risk of making definitive decisions.
-Therefore, controlling all sub-group FSRs is a reasonable approach for ensuring fairness in these scenarios.
-Second, we develop a data-driven FASI algorithm based on the $R$-value.
-The algorithm, which can be implemented with any user-specified classifier, is intuitively appealing and easy to interpret.
-Third, we provide theoretical results both justifying the use of $R$-values and the effectiveness of the FASI algorithm for FSR control.
-Our finite-sample theory is established with minimal assumptions: we allow the confidence scores used for classification to be generated from black-box classifiers, and make no assumptions about their accuracy.
-Finally, the strong empirical performance of FASI is demonstrated via both simulated and real data.
+Firstly, we introduce a novel notion of fairness within the selective inference framework, incorporating an indecision option.
+In high-consequence situations, it is sensible to exercise caution, by either withholding or separately evaluating such cases until additional evidence is gathered.
+This reduces the risk of making definitive decisions without sufficient support, thus promoting cautious and fair decisions in these complex scenarios.
+Secondly, a data-driven FASI Algorithm is developed based on the utilization of the R-value.
+This algorithm, which can be deployed with user-specified learning algorithms (e.g. random forest, neural networks), is intuitively appealing and easy to interpret.
+Thirdly, rigorous theoretical justifications are provided for the FASI algorithm.
+The theory on FSR control is established with mild assumptions on data exchangeability, accommodating scores generated by black-box algorithms.
+Finally, the empirical performance of FASI is investigated through extensive experimentation using simulated and real-world data sets, demonstrating the effectiveness and practical utility of the proposed approach.

 The rest of the paper is structured as follows.
 In Section~\ref{section:prob_form} we define the FSR and describe the problem formulation.
-Section~\ref{method:sec} introduces the $R$-value and FASI algorithm.
+Section~\ref{method:sec} introduces the R-value and FASI algorithm.
 The numerical results for simulated and real data are presented in Sections~\ref{section:simulation} and \ref{section:real_data}, respectively.
 Section~\ref{si-general:sec} concludes the main article with a discussion of related works and possible extensions.
-We establish theoretical properties of FASI in the Appendix Section~\ref{theory:sec}.
+The Online Supplementary Material provides additional technical details about the methodology, proof of theorems, and supplementary numerical results.